petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/using-price-tiers-to-promote-more-buying.md

 Repeat the same steps for the second SKU also.

 1. Go to Clarity's product catalog and select *Ewan Contact Lenses Multipack*.
-You'll notice a new unit price chart below the quantity selector that displays the available tiers.
-The price chart disappears for quantities which doesn't have tiered pricing enabled.
+You'll notice a new unit price chart below the quantity selector showing the available tiers.
+The price chart disappears for quantities that don't have tiered pricing enabled.

    ![The product details page shows different price tiers.](./using-price-tiers-to-promote-more-buying/images/02.png)

-1. Add 3 units of the product to your cart.
+1. Add three units of the product to your cart.

 1. Open the mini cart to see the tiered price in effect.
-You'll notice that when adding 3 units of the product, the first two units are billed at $290 each and the third unit is billed at $270 bringing the effective total to $850, instead of $870.
+You'll notice that when adding three units of the product, the first two units are billed at $290 each and the third unit is billed at $270 bringing the effective total to $850, instead of $870.

 Next: [Setting Terms and Conditions for Payment Methods and Shipping Options](./setting-terms-and-conditions-for-payment-methods-and-shipping-options.md)